 9. Vaccines did not save us from infectious disease.

 This is what every single person needs to know.
 In the mid 1900’s, the mortality rates for every single infectious disease dropped by over 90%.
 Sanitation and hygiene along with access to clean water and nutrition were responsible for the huge decline in disease.
-Vaccines came shortly after the decline and effective marketing tactics led a public to believe that they were solely responsible for it all.
+Vaccines and antibiotics came shortly after the decline and effective marketing tactics led a public to believe that they were solely responsible for it all (12).

 Those numbers were nowhere near the percentage required to attain “herd immunity” and yet, there were no major epidemics during that time.
 There was no public outcry for more vaccines, no specific concerns that would cause the schedule to increase substantially in just a few short years.